-While you focus on recovery, your dedicated Thompson team of Denton truck accident lawyers will focus on negotiating the best possible outcome for your case.
+While you focus on recovery, your team of Denton truck accident lawyers will focus on negotiating the best possible outcome for your case.
 Thompson Law is fully prepared to take a case as far as necessary to win your rightful compensation.
-After suffering a truck wreck injury, you need an expert advocate and a tenacious attorney to have your back.
-Contact Thompson Law today for your free consultation and case analysis.
-Bring a lion to the fight!
+After suffering truck wreck injuries, you need attorneys experienced in commercial trucking accident injury claims to represent your best interests.
+Contact Thompson Law today for your FREE CONSULTATION and CASE REVIEW.

 If you are injured in any type of accident, your first priority should be to seek immediate medical attention, even if you are not certain that you are injured.
 Seeking immediate medical treatment does two things: 1) it ensures injuries you sustained are diagnosed and treated; and, 2) it helps eliminate any doubt by the insurance company that your injuries were caused by the accident.